Mac buyers guide: The Mac mini is Apple's least expensive Mac computer, but that doesn't mean it's Apple's least capable

 With the Mac mini, you simply unplug your existing keyboard, mouse and monitor, then plug them into the Mac mini and keep working.
 It's a nice way to recycle hardware you've already invested in.
 When you first turn the computer on, OS X is smart enough to know that a keyboard isn't connected, and it walks you through the process of pairing (if it's Bluetooth) then identifying the kind of keyboard so it knows how the keys work.
 It'll also try to pair with a Bluetooth mouse if one isn't connected via USB.

-The Fusion Drive is the best of both worlds.
-Fusion Drive combines a 128 GB flash drive with a 1 TB hard disk drive, configured as one logical volume.
+SSDs are very expensive per gigabyte.
+Hard drives are much less so.
+Fusion Drives give you the best of both world.s The Fusion Drive combines a 128 GB flash drive with a 1 TB hard disk drive, configured as one logical volume.
 Frequently-accessed files stay on the flash drive, where they can be read from and, if necessary, written to without delay.
 Files that aren't needed as frequently are moved to the hard disk drive.

 The net result is that you get the performance benefit of SSD and the storage capacity of a conventional drive.
 It's a very nice compromise for users who are looking for extra performance for their Mac mini.